-As a founding member of the Grammy nominated Lincoln Trio, David has performed throughout the United States including appearances at Carnegie’s Weil Hall, Alice Tully Hall, Bryant Park Festival, Ravinia Festival, Green Center, Barge Music, Poisson Rouge, the Indianapolis Symphony Beethoven Chamber Music Series, University of Chicago, Dame Myra Hess Memorial Concert Series and in Springfield, Illinois, where the trio was chosen to celebrate the Abraham Lincoln Bicentennial celebration with President Barack Obama.
-He has also performed at the Queen Elizabeth Hall and Purcell Room in London.
-International engagements include performances throughout Europe, Asia and South America where this year they toured with the Filarmónica Joven de Colombia performing Beethoven’s Triple Concerto in five cities across Colombia.
-The Lincoln Trio are frequent guests on Chicago’s WFMT and Sirius XM Radio Stations.
+Cellist David Cunliffe has performed with the BBC Philharmonic, BBC Scottish and Royal Scottish Symphony Orchestras and the Balanescu Quartet, with whom he toured extensively to Australia, Europe and the United States appearing frequently on radio and TV including NPR and BBC.As a founding member of the GRAMMY-nominated Lincoln Trio, David has performed throughout the United States including Carnegie’s Weill Hall, Alice Tully Hall, Bryant Park Festival, Ravinia Festival, Green Center, Barge Music, Le Poisson Rouge, the Indianapolis Symphony Beethoven Chamber Music Series, University of Chicago, Dame Myra Hess Memorial Concert Series and in Springfield, IL, where the trio was chosen to celebrate the Abraham Lincoln Bicentennial celebration with President Barack Obama.
+He has also performed at London’s Queen Elizabeth Hall and Purcell Room.
+International engagements include performances throughout Europe, Asia and South America where this year he toured with the Filarmónica Joven de Colombia, performing Beethoven’s Triple Concerto in five cities across Colombia.

 David has collaborated in chamber music performances with Shmuel Ashkenasi, Alberto Lysy, Roger Chase, Simon Keenlyside, Arianna Zukerman, Ilya Kaler, Roberto Diaz, Paul Colletti, Mathieu Dufour and Ricardo Morales, and has been invited to perform with the Rembrandt Chamber Players and Chicago Chamber Musicians, and relishes playing continuo for the Bach Week Festival.
 He has also made a guest appearance with Corky Siegel’s Chamber Blues.